List vs Dictionary Collection Types

 Dictionary<string,string> dictionary = new Dictionary<string,string>(5);//Initial size of 5

 Example uses – If I have a Dictionary that has a car name string as the key and then the value as the object of car data.
 If the user selects a car name.
 Instead of looping through a list to find the information.
-If I have a dictionary then I use the car name as the key then instantly get the data associated with that key.
+If I have a dictionary then I use the car name as the key and then instantly get the data associated with that key.
 See the sample code below.

 static void Main(string[] args)